fabiangunzinger/fabiangunzinger.github.io/content/posts/vim.md

 - Text object selection start with `i` ("inner sentence") or `a` ("a sentence").
 For example: `vi)` highlights text inside parentheses but not the parentheses themselves, while `va)` highlights the parentheses as well.

+- Useful tip: when I'm not inside a block object, nvim selects applies the command to the next one.

 | Command             | Effect |
 | - | - |